jj1bdx/avrhwrng/README.md

 Note: the code is *not* written in the Arduino programming framework; it is written in C and avr-libc at <http://www.nongnu.org/avr-libc/>.

+## LICENSE

+* All AVR source code files are licensed by the MIT License.
+* All schematics files are licensed by CC-BY-4.0.

 ## How it works on Version 2

 Two independent noise generator circuits, amplified to the CMOS digital level,